nemosminer/NemosMiner/README.md

 	    **Do not delete the default entry.**
             - Edit Config\PoolsConfig.json
             - Add an entry for the pool you want to customize
-              - The name must be the NPlusMiner name for the pool. ie. for ahashpool, if you use Plus.
+              - The name must be the NemosMiner name for the pool. ie. for ahashpool, if you use Plus.
 The name is ahashpoolplus.
               - (**careful with json formating ;)**)
               - Best way is to duplicate the default entry
         - Note that the GUI only updates the default entry.
 Any other changes need to be done manualy